 10 NO-FAIL strategies for building professional credibility as a childcare provider:

 - Personal experience – It may sound simplistic, but the first thing we need to do is to look at what we bring to the profession organically.
 What do I mean?
 Well if you are a mother (or father) you have qualities that come with the on the job training a parent gets.
 Now that doesn’t mean you know everything about parenting.
 What it does mean you can identify with new parents and the struggles they go through.
-So make a list and take stock of how and what you know about children. build credibility for childcare
+So make a list and take stock of how much and what you know about children. build credibility for childcare

 - Take a course in Child Development – One of the single most beneficial steps you can take as a care provider is to become knowledgeable in the field of Child Development.
 It can only benefit you as well as your clients to have a background knowledge in the developmental stages of the children you will care for.
-Check out your local community college, Lynda.com or even YouTube for resources for building your base knowledge.
+Check out your local community college, Lynda.com or even YouTube for resources for building your knowledge base.

 - Certifications – If you do decide to take a child development course, aim toward the ones that provide some sort of certificate at completion.
 Parents like to see that you are who you say you are.
-Certificates confirm your dedication to continued knowledge in your profession.
+Certificates confirm your dedication to a continued knowledge of your profession.

 - Associations – Just as any other profession has associations, so do childcare providers.
 There are national as well as regional chapters of major childcare provider associations that you should consider being a part of.
 Here are just a few: